netflo/video_processing/README.md

 Broken mkv or unknown codec try:
 ffmpeg -i "example input video.mov" -vcodec h264 -b:v 10485760 -acodec aac -b:a 327680 "transcoded video.mp4"

+Changing the bitrate:

+discover what it is today with b/r or bitrate or b, usually 10,000kb/s with:  ffmpeg -i  file

+and set what it should be around with    -b 1000k ffmpeg -i in.mp4 -b 1000k out.mp4